 Figure 4: New bullet in Text Pane creates a new shape in SmartArt graphic

-You can also format the text in the Text Pane – to do that select the individual text within the Text Pane by clicking and
+You can also format the text in the Text Pane; to do that select the individual text within the Text Pane by clicking

-font, font size, color, etc. within the Text Pane (and also within the Smart Art graphic).
-If you right-click the selected
+change the font, font size, color, etc. within the Text Pane (and also within the Smart Art graphic).
+If you right-click

-text, you will see a contextual menu and a mini toolbar which includes Style, Color, and
+the selected text, you will see a contextual menu and the Mini Toolbar which includes Style,

-Layout options for the selected SmartArt graphic, as shown in Figure 5.
+Color, and Layout options for the selected SmartArt graphic, as shown in

 Figure 5: Contextual menu within the Text Pane

 The contextual menu allows you to change the hierarchy of the selected text to previous or next bullet levels.
 You do that by clicking either the Promote (keyboard shortcut: Shift + Tab) or Demote (keyboard shortcut: Tab) options in the contextual menu (refer again to Figure 5).
 Do note that the Promote or Demote options may be grayed out in some instances; their availability in the contextual menu depends on what type of SmartArt graphic variant you are working with.
 For example, you cannot add a new bullet level, or even a demoted level to the Basic Matrix SmartArt graphic once you hit the limit of 4 first level bullets (see Figure 6).

 Figure 6: Basic Matrix doesn't allow a 5th level bullet